kinghajj/netholdem/docs/DESIGN.md

 ## Server

-The server uses tokio to be completely asynchronous, spawning one task for each client connection.
-The state is kept in an `Arc<Mutex<_>>`, a clone of which is made for each client task.
-The top level of the state will contain globally relevant details, such as the set of players and open rooms.
-The state for each room, though, will also be kept in an `Arc<Mutex<_>>`.
-This way, when a client is playing in a room, their actions will only need to synchronize on the room's mutex, and not the global state mutex.
+The server uses tokio to be completely asynchronous.
+The state is kept in an a shared mutex.
+The top level of the state will contain globally relevant details, such as the set of clients, players, and open rooms.
+The state for each room, though, is kept in separate shared mutexes.
+This way, when clients play in a room, their actions will only need to synchronize on the room's mutex, and not the global state mutex.

 ## Client